remance/Masendor/Readme.md

 The current state of the game and code performance/readibility: ![alt text](https://github.com/remance/Masendor/blob/master/gamestate.png?raw=true)

-Meaning: It is playable but still a bloody mess.
-More work to do.
+Meaning: The revision is looking good.
+Should be able to continue working on the main update again soon.

 Plan